Disabled Access and Parking

 Live scores are on display in the Hospitality tent in the main showground.

 Programmes are for sale when entering the car park or from The Secretary’s tent on the main showground.

-The event runs from 8am-6pm on both days with cross country, dressage and show jumping taking place on both days.
+The event runs from 8am-6pm from Thursday 3rd June to Sunday 6th June 2021 with cross country, dressage and show jumping taking place on Friday and Saturday.
 For more detailed information on individual classes and sections please see the timetable which will be added to the site in the week leading up to the event.
-Alternatively, start times for competitors can be found on BDWP website across the event weekend.
+Start times for competitors can be found on www.eventingscores.co.uk website.

 First aid points are marked on the showground map in the programme.
 In case of an emergency please contact a member of the Horse Trials team in a high viz vest or a Belsay Horse Trials polo shirt who will be able to radio for medical attention.

 The parkland is mixed terrain and undulating so it is advisable to wear comfortable and sturdy footwear to the event, especially if you are planning to walk the course.
 It is worth preparing for all conditions and it is advisable to bring wellies or walking boots and waterproofs in case of wet weather.